shyneforce/audio-analysis/docs/guides/DIY_CallRecognizersUsingAP.md

 1. Why bother with a DIY call recognizer?
 2. Calls, syllables, harmonics
 3. Acoustic events
+4. Detecting acoustic events
-4. Configuration files
+5. Configuration files
+6. The list of parameters
-5. An efficient strategy to tune parameters
+7. An efficient strategy to tune parameters
-6. Seven stages to building a DIY call recognizer
+8. Seven stages to building a DIY call recognizer
-7. The command line
+9. The command line
-8. Building a larger data set
+10. Building a larger data set

 ==============================================================